AlexLaforge/jquery-rss-feeder/README.md

 ###Final Comments

 Looking at this code now, months later, I was wondering why I used OnClick instead of a standard HREF tag.
 It is bad SEO because Google does not follow onClick events, only HREF links.
-For a minute, I would have said, it will worked better using a standard HREF with a target="_blank" link.
-Upon futher investigation, the link is there twice.
-So Google is seeing the tags correctly.
-The ourside div, just needed to a repeat of the link so that the user had the proper experice.
-I might have been able to just put the link once, however, I dont see it causing any real issues in this way.
-If anyone wants to comment on that, let me know.
-If I was to do it agian, I would probably avoid that, it seems redudant.
+However, upon future investigation, I did see (remember) the ourside div, just needed to a repeat of the link so that the user had the proper experice.

+If I was to use this code agian, I would probably avoid that because it seems redudant.
 I probably could have made the ouside link with an HREF tag and it would have worked fine.
 I can look at it more later.
 Again, this is just posted for archiving and dicussion (sharing).